Scholarships for Teaching English in Schools for Speakers of Other Languages (TESSOL)

 You're eligible to apply if you:

-- currently teach new migrant, refugee background, Pacific Island background or international students in a state-funded school, or early childhood education service
+- currently teach new migrant, former refugee, Pacific Island background or international students in a state-funded school, or early childhood education service

 - have at least 2 years’ teaching experience